e-stranger/costar/README.md

-# Costar directory scraper
+# Real estate directory scraper

 This script creates and maintains the same Selenium webdriver instance to scrape data, instead of constructing a new instance each time the program is run.
-It detects whether there is an existing instance and takes control of it if it does.
+This lets us login only once and evade scraping detection It detects whether there is an existing instance and takes control of it if it does.